 - Construction management

-- Education in the built environment
+- Education in architecture and the built environment

 - Energy efficiency and building performance

 - Sustainability of the built environment

 - Practice-based architecture